ooddle

 The vagus nerve connects your brainstem to your gut.
 When the vagus is in a sympathetic dominant state, meaning under stress, your stomach motility slows and the area postrema, the brain region responsible for nausea, becomes more sensitive.
 Slow nasal breathing shifts the vagus nerve back into parasympathetic mode, which restores normal gut motility and dampens the nausea signal.

 This is not a placebo effect.
 Studies on chemotherapy patients, post surgical patients, and pregnant women with morning sickness have all shown measurable reductions in nausea after as little as three minutes of guided slow breathing.
+The effect appears in objective measures including reduced retching frequency and lower nausea scores on validated scales.

 How to Do It (Step by Step)